9am - 7:30pm Monday-Friday

 There was a good turnout at the 49th Legal Charities Garden Party [LCGP] in Middle Temple Gardens on the evening of Thursday 6 July.
 Over 700 people attended, including incoming Law Society President Joe Egan and outgoing President, Robert Bourns.

-A brass band played while guests mingled in the sunshine, visiting 15 organisations, including legal firms, ranged around the gardens.
+A brass band played while guests mingled in the sunshine, visiting 15 organisations, including law firms and chambers, ranged around the gardens.
 LCGP is the brainchild of Dennis Gordon, the principal founder of the Holborn Law Society, and it was set up in 1968 with the aim of raising funds for charities which support lawyers and their dependents.

 LawCare is one of the beneficiary charities, as are the Solicitors’ Benevolent Association, the Barristers’ Benevolent Association, The CILEx Benevolent Fund, and the IBC Benevolent Fund.